Christopher Kubheka: Career

 Kubheka started his acting career in Zola, Soweto at Positive Creative Arts in the late 1980s.
-In 1991, he made film debut with the role "Xabo" in the film Crazy Safari directed by Billy Chan.
+In 1991, he made his film debut with the role "Xabo" in the film Crazy Safari directed by Billy Chan.
 In 1999, Kubheka joined with the season one of SABC1 drama serial Yizo Yizo.
 In the serial, he played the role as "Gunman for life”popularity until 2004.
 Then in 2005, he joined with the SABC1 drama series Zone 14 and played the supportive role of "Bazooka Khumba".
 His role became very popular among the public, where he continued to play the role for four seasons until 2011.

 In 2014, he made the supportive role "Skhumba", in the eKasi+ sitcom Van 'n Sit.
 Other than that, he made guest roles in the soapies and comedies such as Jacob's Cross, Zabalaza, A Place Called Home, Generations, Abo Mzala, and Ses'Top La.
 In 2016, he appeared in the SABC2 telenovela Keeping Score with the role "Smokes".
 Later in the year, he made his final television appearance with the role "Edison" in the season two of SABC1 comedy serial Thandeka's Diary.
 Several days before his death, he auditioned for a role on Mzansi Magic drama series Ring of Lies.

 Aside from acting, Kubheka performed with a group called Team Four.
 The group included Innocent "Bobo" Masuku and Dumisani "Stix" Khumalo.
 He also announced about his intentions to release an album under Kalawa Jazmee.